ScilifelabDataCentre/pathogens-portal/content/english/highlights/immunofluorescence.md

 ##### Explore the images

-Below, you can explore the immunofluorescence images using the [Vizarr](https://github.com/hms-dbmi/vizarr) and [ImJoy](https://imjoy.io/#/).
-ImJoy is a plugin powered hybrid computing platform for deploying deep learning applications such as advanced image analysis tools.
-ImJoy runs on mobile and desktop environment cross different operating systems, plugins can run in the browser (as is the case here), localhost, remote and cloud servers.
-Vizarr is a minimal, purely client-side program for viewing Zarr-based images with Viv & ImJoy.
+Below, you can explore the immunofluorescence images using the [Vizarr](https://github.com/hms-dbmi/vizarr) image viewer which allows instant visulization of large image dataset.
+It is powered by [ImJoy](https://imjoy.io)-- a new feature we added to the COVID-19 data portal recently.

 Select a plate to view using the dropdown below.
 You can see the HPA ID of the antibody used and protein or gene name on the top left corner of the window.
 Scroll images using the slider just below or the three dots to the right of antibody ID to type a particular image number.
-Further down, you can adjust viewing options.
+Further down, you can adjust viewing options including changing contrast of each image channel.

 <div class="container">
   <div class="row">